Kingdom of Mewar: Maharana Sanga

 After looting Ahmadnagar, the Sultan of Malwa and Gujarat mobilized heavily in 1521 against the Rana, who joined forces with the entire Rajputana.
 In the end, the heavy mobilization was of no use, and Sanga could use his brilliant diplomatic skills to scare the Sultana.
 The same year, Ibrahim Lodhi tried to attack the Rana but failed again.
 It is around this time that Sanga's power is at its zenith.
 He had thoroughly defeated Gujarat and Delhi, largely captured Malwa, and allied with the remaining parts of Rajputana.

 In 1526, Babur invaded, defeated and killed Ibrahim Lodhi.
 Thus, the foundation of the Mughal Empire is from the Lodhi Empire's remains.
-After successful skirmishes, Sanga suffered a serious reverse despite the numerical superiority because of the use of Gun powder by the Mughals.
-He was wounded in battle and was removed in an unconscious state by Prithviraj Kachwaha of Amber.
+After successful skirmishes and defeating Mughal forces in Bayana, Sanga suffered a serious reverse despite the numerical superiority because of the use of Gunpowder by the Mughals.
+He was wounded in battle and was removed in an unconscious state by Prithviraj Kachwaha of Amber and Maldeo Rathore of Marwar.
 His generals eventually poisoned him for not leaving a desire to defeat Babur after being defeated in Khanwa.

 After Sangram's death, his son Ratan Singh II was placed on the throne by the generals.
 Mahmud Khilji, whom Sangram badly defeated, tried to cash the opportunity of a week Rana and invaded but was badly defeated and was also defeated in a counterattack.
 In 1531, he was killed in battle.
 His brother Rana Vikramaditya succeeded him at a young age, and was unpopular.
 During his reign, Mewar was invaded by Bahadur Shah of Gujarat.
-His cousin Vanvir Singh Kelwa assassinated Mewar, usurped the throne in 1534, and kept it for six years.
+His cousin Banvir Singh Kelwa assassinated Mewar, usurped the throne in 1534, and kept it for six years.
 Vanvir also attempted to kill Vikramaditya's brother Udai.
 However, Udai's nurse Panna Dhai placed her son in Udai's bed, getting him killed and saving the heir to the throne.